jimjh/kryo-self-study/README.md

 # kryo-self-study

-A self-study in Java and Kryo
+A self-study in Java and Kryo.
+Let me try using kryo.